-Situations That Influence Your Chances of Surviving a Motorcycle Crash
+Situations That Influence The Surviving Odds

-Some crashes involving motorcyclists occur due to drivers who don’t see motorcyclists.
+Most motorcycle accidents occur due to drivers who don’t see motorcyclists.
 That’s why a rider needs to be aware and maintain situational awareness.
+The following five factors increase the probability of getting poorly hurt on a motorcycle:

-- Not Wearing a Helmet.
+• Not Wearing a Helmet

-Surviving a Motorcycle Accident Vs. Car Accident
+Motorcycle Accident Vs. Car Accident

 The above risk factors determine a person’s likelihood of surviving a motorcycle crash.
 It is always essential to keep these factors in mind, no matter where you are riding.